spikespaz/vscode-smoothtype/README.md

 # SmoothType for Visual Studio Code

+> ## DEPRECATION NOTICE
+> For all intents and purposes, this project is deprecated and archived.
+There will be no further development, and support is not guaranteed.
+>
+> Please use the new `editor.cursorSmoothCaretAnimation` option in your user settings; the primary and only feature of this extension has been cored.
+The only thing that VSC cannot do is change the animation duration, this extension can.

+---

 **This extension adds a smooth typing animation, similar to MS Office and the Windows 10 Mail app.**